codearachnid/gravityforms-force-ssl/readme.txt

 1. Enable SSL on form settings

 == Changelog ==
+= 1.4.0 =
+* Confirmed compatibility with Gravity Forms and WordPress 4.1
+* Updated icon, banner, and readme

 = 1.3.0 =
-Resolved bugs with WooCommerce compatibility
+* Resolved bugs with WooCommerce compatibility

 = 1.0 =
 * added functionality for deployment into WP.org plugin repo